How Thick Should Acrylic Nails Be

 In some cases, acrylic nails can potentially cause damage to the natural nail.

-This is because if they are not applied correctly and with sufficient care, acrylics can lift and separate from the natural nail bed, resulting in irritation, infection, or even permanent damage.
+This is because if they are not applied correctly and with sufficient care, acrylics can lift and separate from the natural nail bed, resulting in irritation, infection, or permanent damage.

 Read also: Why do acrylic nails keep lifting at the cuticle?